U.S. Temporary Foreign Worker Visa Programs

 What changes did the Trump administration make?

 Despite Trump’s anti-immigrant rhetoric, between 2016 and 2019, at least fifteen thousand additional H2B visas were granted on top of the annual cap to meet the high demand for seasonal workers that resulted as unemployment dropped to its lowest level in decades.
-In May 2019, Trump unveiled a plan to overhaul the country’s immigration system aiming to shift from visa lotteries and family reunification to a points-based system that would consider factors such as age and English proficiency.
+In May 2019, Trump unveiled a plan to overhaul the country’s immigration system, aiming to shift from visa lotteries and family reunification to a points-based system that would consider factors such as age and English proficiency.
 But the proposal failed to gain any traction in Congress.

 What other reforms have been proposed?

-Proposed reforms to the H2 programs have focused on streamlining their administration to shorten the labor certification and application process from up to two months to just days.
-Some have proposed overhauling or entirely replacing the programs; Senator Dianne Feinstein (D-CA) has pushed for an agricultural worker program focused not only on admitting new workers, but also on identifying undocumented workers in the country and granting them legal status.
+Meanwhile, proposed reforms to the H2 programs have focused on streamlining their administration to shorten the labor certification and application process from up to two months to just days.
+Some have proposed overhauling or entirely replacing the programs; Senator Dianne Feinstein (D-CA) has previously pushed for an agricultural worker program focused not only on admitting new workers, but also on identifying undocumented workers in the country and granting them legal status.
 A Republican-sponsored bill introduced in 2017 would have allowed state governments to craft their own temporary worker programs.
 Some proposals for H2A reforms have even sought to allow employers to hire temporary workers for year-round, rather than just seasonal, labor needs.
 Still, other proposals have looked to broaden the scope of the types of labor authorized under the H2 programs and the groups exempted from the H2B numerical cap.

 In June 2020, Trump issued a proclamation suspending almost all new temporary work visas until at least the end of the year, citing the need to protect American jobs amid skyrocketing unemployment.
-(Some coronavirus researchers and seasonal farmworkers were excluded from the order.)
+(Some COVID-19 researchers and seasonal farmworkers were excluded from the order.)
 Business leaders who rely on workers from overseas objected to the move, while many economists argued that turning away skilled workers would undermine the country’s economic recovery.

 What has Biden done?

-Biden also aims to expand the capacity of guest worker programs and streamline the overall immigration process.
+Biden also seeks to expand the capacity of guest worker programs and streamline the overall immigration process.
 In a May 2021 blueprint, the administration detailed plans to admit more high-skilled workers into the United States and create new pathways for foreign entrepreneurs.
 The following November, DHS designated six new countries as eligible to participate in the H2 programs, and in March 2022, the administration declared that it would make an additional thirty-five thousand seasonal worker visas available to U.S. businesses in response to the increasing demand for temporary workers.
+In December 2022, the Departments of Labor and Homeland Security said they would increase the cap on nonimmigrant H2B visas by up to 64,716 for fiscal year 2023.
+And amid a growing visa backlog, some lawmakers have called on the Biden administration to increase the resources available to accelerate visa processing, which they say would help combat persistent U.S. labor shortages.

 Recommended Resources